 Diversity can be somewhat of a buzzword among both college admissions officers and students.
 For the purposes of producing diversity scores, College Factual defines diversity as the most plurality.
 Schools that rank high in diversity metrics are those with the greatest variety in ethnicity, gender, age, and geographic location of origin.

 Get Started Learning About Diversity at BYU - H, and how it is Similar to Other Schools in the United States.

-We combine elements of ethnic, geographic, age and gender diversity to come up with a total diversity grade for every school.
+We combine elements of racial, geographic, age and gender diversity to come up with a total diversity grade for every school.

 Many college students value the ability to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.

-When available, the chart below will display ethnic diversity among the undergraduate students at BYU - H.
+When available, the chart below will display racial diversity among the undergraduate students at BYU - H.

 Male to Female Balance is On Par With National Averages

 This may not be the best choice if you're seeking equal numbers of men and women.